FOREWORD FROM OUR CEO

 This is our second Modern Slavery statement published in accordance with the Modern Slavery Act 2015.
 This statement reviews the progress made in the seven months since our first statement in November 2018, and sets our objectives for the coming year.

 This statement is made on behalf of Liberty Zeta Limited and its subsidiaries.
 Liberty Zeta Limited is the parent company of the Liberty Group, which includes, among others, Liberty Retail Limited, Liberty Fabric Limited and Liberty of London Limited.

 This statement has been approved by our Board of Directors.

 Looking ahead, we intend to publish statements annually in July, in line with our reporting obligations under the Modern Slavery Act.

 Liberty is a leading luxury retailer and fabric and product design house.

-Our business is based in the UK with a head office in London.
-The business is organised around three key business units:
+Our business is based in the UK with a head office in London, and is organised around three key divisions:

 - Liberty Fabric, which is the home of our in-house fabric design studio and archive, and operates Liberty’s global wholesale fabric business, including a wholly-owned fabric printing mill in Italy;

 - Liberty London, which designs and wholesales Liberty’s own-brand ‘Liberty London’ product lines; and